adam-stokes/juju-layer-node/README.md

 # emitters

-**nodejs.installed** - This state is automatically emitted once Node.js has been installed.
+**nodejs.available** - This state is automatically emitted once Node.js has been installed.
 Rely on this state to perform an application deployment when Node.js is ready to be used.